 Modi Meets Russian Security Official

-The meeting, which came the same week India participated in Biden's second summit for democracy, is emblematic of India's balancing act.
+The meeting, which came the same week that India participated in Biden's second Summit for Democracy, is emblematic of India's balancing act.

 Welcome to today’s Morning Brief.